Last updated on July 15th, 2018

 Don’t worry, we have your back on this one.

-We are going to show you 5 simple steps to make your own flavored e-juice.
+We are going to show you 5 simple steps for mixing your own flavored e-juice.
 We will give you the power to get the exact flavor you want or determine how big of a cloud you would like.

-Be assured, you don’t have to be a chemist, rocket scientist or even possess a High School Diploma.
-Although we do strongly recommend you are over the age of 18.
+Be assured, you don’t have to be a chemist, rocket scientist or even possess a High School Diploma, although you should be over the age of 18.

 No need to buy expensive bottles especially for your first time mixing.
 You don’t want to use huge containers either, since in the beginning you will do some trial and error to find your favorite flavor.